PurpleBote/pboted_docs/docs/docs/bote/v5/introduction.md

  `-----------'
 ```

-I2P-Bote uses base64 strings for addresses.
-They are called [Email Destinations](../../tutorials/terms.md#email-destination) and can be between 86 and 512 characters long, depending on the type of encryption the user chooses.
+I2P-Bote uses Base32/Base64 strings for addresses.
+They are called [Email Destinations](../../tutorials/terms.md#email-destination) and can be variable length, depending on the type of encryption the user chooses.
 For more details see [Cryptography](cryptography.md).